-Please note that we are currently working to make this guide fully accessible with the addition of captions and ASL interpretation.
-We’re sorry for the delay on this, and excited to publish an accessible guide soon.
+Please note that we are currently working to make this guide fully accessible with the addition of ASL interpretation.
+We’re sorry for the delay on this, and excited to publish a more accessible guide soon.

 Abolitionists, simply put, are those beings who look out upon their time and say, ‘no’.Mumia Abu Jamal

 Abolition is about presence, not absence.
 It’s about building life-affirming institutions.Ruth Wilson Gilmore